jpiaskowski/my_website_hugo/content/authors/admin/_index.md

 - Visitors
 ---

 Julia Piaskowski is a consulting statistician serving the College of Agriculture and Life Sciences.
-Her research interests include general agricultural statistics, spatial statistics, and quantitative genetics.
+Her research interests include agricultural statistics, spatial statistics, and quantitative genetics.
 Lately, she is focused on encouraging reproducible analytical workflows and the safe guarding of data from long term agricultural research projects.